rbnpantha/SOAPWebserviceDemo/README.md

 # SOAPWebserviceDemo

+Tesing SOAP Webservices

-Used glassfish admin console http://localhost:4848 for testing and to view the SEI service end points.
+=>  Used glassfish admin console http://localhost:4848 for testing and to view the SEI service end points.

-used SOAP UI for the testing :

-=> SOAP UI Eclipse plugins / independent application from https://www.soapui.org
+=> Used SOAP UI Eclipse plugins / independent application from https://www.soapui.org

+=> Used WebService Explorer tool default in eclipse.